-From Seybo’s papeluses, to Montecristi’s toros, and of course Diablos Cojuelos, the traditional troupes from San Francisco, Santiago and La Vega.
+From Seybo’s papeluses, to Montecristi’s toros, and of course Diablos Cojuelos, the traditional troupes from San Francisco, Santiago, and La Vega.
 Every year some international troupes join the parade from other neighboring Caribbean nations.

 So far I’ve seen participants from Curacao, Haiti, and Puerto Rico — though there are probably more.

-If you have the chance, do come see the parade, and party with us, it’s something you’ll always remember.
+If you have the chance, do come to see the parade, and party with us, it’s something you’ll always remember.